Variational Image Feature Extraction for the Event Horizon Telescope: Summary and Conclusions

-\acknowledgments This work was supported in part by Perimeter Institute for Theoretical Physics.
+\acknowledgments We thank George Wong, Ben Prather, and Charles Gammie for kindly providing synthetic images based on GRMHD simulations.
+We would also like to thank the referees for their helpful comments.
+This work was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.
 PT receives support from the Natural Science and Engineering Research Council through the Alexander Graham Bell CGS-D scholarship.
 A.E.B. thanks the Delaney Family for their generous financial support via the Delaney Family John A. Wheeler Chair at Perimeter Institute.
 A.E.B. receives additional financial support from the Natural Sciences and Engineering Research Council of Canada through a Discovery Grant.
 We thank the National Science Foundation (AST-1716536, AST-1440254, AST-1935980) and the Gordon and Betty Moore Foundation (GBMF-5278) for financial support of this work.
 This work was supported in part by the Black Hole Initiative, which is funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation to Harvard University.